 1. Complete the OTCAS application and submit supporting credentials as instructed at www.otcas.org.

 2. Complete the online Belmont supplement form and submit the $50 supplemental fee directly to Belmont University.

 Eligible candidates will be invited for an interview with a faculty member.
 Opportunities for individual interviews are offered during scheduled dates.

 Required After Acceptance

-If you are accepted in the OTD program, you will be required to be certified in cardiopulmonary resuscitation (CPR for infant, child and adult) and first aid training.
+If you are accepted into the OTD program, you will be required to be certified in cardiopulmonary resuscitation (CPR for infant, child and adult) and first aid training.
 You will also be required to submit results of a criminal background check.
 Background check information will be mailed to you in the summer preceding your first semester.